-In recognition of the incredible leadership, vision and achievements of its members, GAWL gives six awards each year at its Annual Dinner.
-Criteria for five of those awards are listed below.
-Recipients of the first five awards are nominated by GAWL members and selected by the GAWL Board.
-The sixth award, the President’s Award, is determined in the discretion of the outgoing GAWL President.
+In recognition of the incredible leadership, vision and achievements of its members, GAWL gives seven awards each year at its Annual Dinner.
+Criteria for six of those awards are listed below.
+Recipients of the first six awards are nominated by GAWL members and selected by the GAWL Board.
+The seventh award, the President’s Award, is determined in the discretion of the outgoing GAWL President.
 In addition, the GAWL Foundation presents an annual award to a community volunteer who personifies the GAWL Foundation's mission.

 The Kathleen Kessler Award